-I have reviewed all documentary evidence and accept that the tenant has been served with the notice to end tenancy as declared by the landlord, which is deemed to have been received by the tenant on November 17, 2011, being 3 days after posting the notice to the door of the rental unit.
+I have reviewed all documentary evidence and accept that the tenant has been served with the notice to end tenancy as declared by the landlord which is deemed to have been received by the tenant on February 15, 2012, being 3 days after posting the notice to the door of the rental unit.
+The effective date of vacancy on the notice to end tenancy is not 10 days after the tenant was served, however the Act specifies that incorrect effective dates contained in a notice to end a tenancy issued by the landlord are changed to the earliest date that complies with the Act, and I find that date to be February 25, 2012.

-I accept the evidence before me that the tenant has failed to pay the rent owed within the five days granted under section 46(4) of the Act.
-I find that the tenant is conclusively presumed under section 46(5) of the Act to have accepted that the tenancy ended on the effective date of the notice.
+I accept the evidence before me that the tenant has failed to pay the rent owed within the five days granted under Section 46 (4) of the Act.
+I find that the tenant is conclusively presumed under Section 46 (5) of the Act to have accepted that the tenancy ended on February 25, 2012.

-I therefore find that the landlord is entitled to an order of possession, a monetary order for unpaid rent.
+I therefore find that the landlord is entitled to an Order of Possession and a monetary order for unpaid rent.